What does it mean for a Christian to “engage culture”May 30, 2019

 Perhaps unsurprisingly, Christian thinkers and authors have divergent views about exactly how we do that.
 But what is exciting, is that we are having the conversation.
 While the perspectives, goals, and emphases are diverse, the thread that connects these authors and thinkers is the belief that we need to be living a fully integrated life of faith, in both private and public, regardless of whether the prevailing culture affirms it or not.

-I’ve actually written a book about the topic as well, Speak Truth: How to bring God into every conversation, is due out in September by Regnery.
-My book is one contribution to a robust on-going conversation about how Christians engage the culture right now.
+I’ve actually written a book about the topic as well, Speak Truth: How to bring God into every conversation, My book is one contribution to a robust on-going conversation about how Christians engage the culture right now.

 To help you think through this, we’ve rounded up some interviews on this topic with authors who have thought through these questions: